Advertisement

 One X user, a carer, said: “You could hear the pain in her voice and he just didn’t want to listen.
 That’s the problem, [he] will only really listen when someone is giving him a positive comment, he doesn’t want to hear it when you’ve issues you want addressed.
 I hope she’s doing ok and fair play.”

-“I was in Kanturk last night at the end of a very long day and I was talking to a woman who works in a Section 39 disablity organisation and she was raising issues with me,” he said.
+“I was in Kanturk last night at the end of a very long day and I was talking to a woman who works in a Section 39 disability organisation and she was raising issues with me,” he said.

-“I want to say I didn’t give her the time that i should’ve given her and I feel really bad about that because it’s not who I am.
+“I want to say I didn’t give her the time that I should’ve given her and I feel really bad about that because it’s not who I am.”

 Section 39 (health and disability services) workers are employed by agencies in the community and voluntary sector.
+Workers have taken issue with them being on different terms and conditions than their HSE counterparts.

 An agreement to increase funding for pay was reached in the WRC in October 2023, with the health minister stating in September this year negotiations regarding further pay funding for organisations in receipt of funding via section 39 arrangements are currently ongoing.